YogiBear52/Standards/Methodology/Product/ValueOriented/Kpi.md

 ## What is KPI?

-KPIs provide a way to measure how well companies, business units, projects, or individuals are performing in relation to their strategic goals and objectives.
+KPIs provide a way to measure how well companies, business units, projects, or individuals are performing relatively to their strategic goals and objectives.

 - General Business KPIs
 - Features KPIs
-- Tech KPIs - Error and bugs
+- Tech KPIs - Error and bugs [Dev Section](../../Metrics.md)

 ## General Business KPIs